 - Thyroid supplementation (if there is only thyroid hormone disturbance)

 - Topical progesterone and estradiol lotions

 However, there is not enough evidence to support these treatments.

 A study showed that shampoo and tonic containing horse placenta growth factor, pumpkin extract, panthenol, and niacinamide improved hair density and thickness (7).
 The horse placenta is similar to the human placenta and contains many nutrients like growth factors, amino acids, lipids, vitamins, and enzymes.
 The horse placenta growth factor stimulates the dermal cells to promote hair growth and blood flow and reduces the recovery period for postpartum hair loss.
 However, a few patients complained of mild pain and itchiness.

-Note: Although minoxidil is used in hair loss treatments, it should not be used by pregnant women or nursing mothers to avoid any chances of adverse reactions (8).
+Note: Although minoxidil is used in hair loss treatments, it should not be used by pregnant women or nursing mothers to avoid any chances of fetal deformities (8).

 Here are a few things you may do to prevent postpartum hair loss.

 How To Prevent Postpartum Hair Loss